lukecost/CommodityPrices/README.md

 - GDP
 - Consumer Sentiment (CCI)
 - S&P500 Index Returns, converted to monthly observations
-- Data collected from FRED, and Yahoo Finance.
+- Data collected from FRED, and investing.com.

 All data was relatively clean with few errors.